DavidOberholzer/CDoomStyleEngine/README.md

 You can compile main.c yourself or just run the make command in linux `make compile` then `make run` to run it!

+This is the line I use to compile:

+`gcc -o app "main.c" "data_io.c" "game.c" "graphics.c" "worldmath.c" -lSDL2 -lm`

 ## Controls

 W - Forwards\